instana/instana-autotrace-webhook/README.md

 Resources that have the `instana-autotrace: "false"` label, will be ignored regardless other settings.

-The `instana-autotrace` label is respected in metadata of DaemonSets, Deployments, DeploymentConfigs, ReplicaSets, StatefulSets, and Namespaces as well as in nested Pod templates and in standalone Pods.
+The `instana-autotrace` label is respected in metadata of Namespaces, as well as in nested Pod templates and in standalone Pods.
+If the flag `autotrace.enableHigherLevelResourceMutation=true` is set, then label is respected in metadata of DaemonSets, Deployments, DeploymentConfigs, ReplicaSets, StatefulSets as well.

 ### Minimize required ephemeral storage